bjnortier/backbone-events/README.md

 backbone-events
 ===============

-Events extracted from Backbone.js with no other dependencies"
+Events extracted from Backbone.js with no other dependencies